-- a) failure to wear an EA-approved tagged helmet - b) inappropriate or undesirable behaviour by an athlete towards an official or volunteer
+- failure to wear an EA-approved tagged helmet - b) inappropriate or undesirable behaviour by an athlete towards an official or volunteer riding a horse with clipped or trimmed whiskers without providing a veterinary certificate (prior to January 2023).

 Riders with a non-compliant helmet and no EA helmet tag (see Section 5.2) will be given a Recorded Warning Card and eliminated; riders with a compliant helmet (see Section 5.2) but no tag will be given a Recorded Warning Card but allowed to compete.